 Deductive vs Inductive Teaching Style

 Both inductive and deductive teaching styles are important and have their own niches.
 However, I’ve seen computer scientists and mathematicians who try to shove deductive teaching style in all possible teaching scenarios.
-Maybe they are so mesmerized by the beauty of a unified general theory, that they forgot to consider the student’s need and the capacity of learning.
+Maybe they are so mesmerized by the beauty of a unified general theory, that they forget to consider the student’s need and the capacity of learning.
 For example, I’ve seen people who don’t want to teach Hidden Markov Models until they finish teaching the whole topic of Probabilistic Graphical Models.
 Once they finish teaching PGM, they are more interested to show how HMM is an instance of PGM and then uses theories of PGM to solve describing equations of HMM.
 I’ve heard instances where machine learning teachers are interested to teach the “Theories of Machine Learning” (e.g. PAC learning) first and then teach the classifiers, regressors etc. A more common instance can be found when we analyze people teaching algorithms.
 Many people don’t want to give an example before describing an algorithm.
 They will describe an algorithm first.
 Then use an example while following the steps of the algorithm.
 Typically this style is harder for students to grasp.
-Because at the beginning, the students’ idea about the outline of the algorithm is very vague.
+Because in the beginning, the students’ idea about the outline of the algorithm is very vague.
 They are not clear what the algorithm is trying to do.
 They are not sure what are the typical traps to watch out for while designing the algorithm.
 As a result, if the algorithm uses some trick to tackle over a specific genre of errors, the students are totally at loss.
 However, when the same algorithm is described with examples first with stumbling upon a few typical problem cases, the students usually understand better.

 I don’t know exactly why inductive teaching is a good fit for this case, but I can speculate some causes.
 I think, seeing an example first, gives the students a hands-on experience to the problem first.
 They automatically start to gather many facts and ideas about the problem.
 After that, going for the generalized theory enables them to connect their own facts and ideas into the theory.
 Probably brain develops some of the neural connections beforehand while seeing the examples.
 Seeing the theory just augments over those existing neural connections in order to understand the complete picture.
 On the other hand, in deductive teaching style, the brain needs to build the neural connections for all the possible cases (including the atypical edge cases) at once.
-This might be cognitively difficult (building higher number of neural connection should require higher energy).
+This might be cognitively difficult (building a larger number of neural connections should require higher energy).
 In addition, there might be a motivational cause too.
 In inductive teaching style, the students automatically go for finding out the generalized theory while seeing the examples.
 When the theory is presented in front of them, it is already partially known to them.
 This follows rule number 1 and makes them motivated by connecting the unknown with something they already know about.

 Outlining and Emphasis